Professional Tips for Recovering Data from a Failed NAS Promise SmartStor NS2300N RAID Configuration

 By providing comprehensive user training and education, users can develop a better understanding of the NAS device's capabilities, security measures, and best practices.
 This knowledge empowers users to make informed decisions and take necessary precautions, ultimately minimizing the risk of data loss incidents on NAS Promise SmartStor NS2300N devices.

-Although NAS SmartStor NS2300N can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SmartStor NS2300N can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view